DANS-repo/axess/README.md

 Configuration can be done with a properties file.
 An example can be found in [docker/cfg/axxess.properties](https://github.com/DANS-repo/axxess/blob/master/docker/cfg/axxess.properties).
 If not specified as the first argument on the command line Axxess wil look in `cfg/axxess.properties`.
-Nearly all arguments can be left to their default settings except for `axxess.mode`, `db.source.file` (when used for access to csv) and `csv.source.file` (when used for csv to access).
+Nearly all properties can be left to their default settings except for `axxess.mode`, `db.source.file` (when used for access to csv) and `csv.source.file` (when used for csv to access).